 What goals should an AI pursue?: If a living organism were guaranteed a constant supply of nutrition, safety and elimination of wastes, it would have no incentive to do anything else.
-An agent in a dormant state (a virus, a seed or worms in natural cryopreservation [100]), could remain inactive indefinitely.
+An agent in a dormant state (a virus, a seed or worms in natural cryopreservation [135]), could remain inactive indefinitely.
 The goals of biological agents appear to be a derivative of needs.
-The survival instinct, dormancy and replication appear to have arisen from the need to preserve the means and know-how of creating the chemical balance of life.
-Mutations, selfish-DNA, gametes and plasmids (sections III-C3 and III-C4) appear to be created from a need to improve and consolidate important knowledge.
+The survival instinct, dormancy and replication appear to have arisen from the need to preserve the means and knowhow of creating the chemical equilibrium of life.
+Mutations, selfish-DNA, gametes and plasmids (Sects.
+III-C3 and III-C4) appear to be created from a need to improve and consolidate important knowledge.
 Every action and decision is imposed by internal or external stimuli.
 Machines on the other hand, are different.
 As long as machines are supplied with electricity and can malfunction without negative consequences to itself, a machine will have no incentive to do anything that drives it to acquire intelligence.
-Therefore, goals can be defined based on the types of AI: 1.
-Goals for a weak AI would be to perform very specific human-defined tasks.
-2. A slave AI built as an embodied consciousness can have goals of utilizing a lifetime of memories and sensory inputs to understand the function and purpose of everything it encounters and understand the consequences of events, thus being capable of performing the core tasks it is assigned, creating temporary goals to achieve intermediate tasks, learn and explore once the core task is completed, make use of other objects or entities as slaves, follow orders, be capable of sourcing energy on its own and repairing itself using prebuilt parts.
-Such an AI could potentially learn enough to be a threat to humanity, but regulations, surveillance and the AI's dependency on raw materials prevents such an eventuality.
-3. A strong AI can possess consciousness, curiosity, generalintelligence and the capability to invent.
-Building such an AI is not a necessity, but from all of section III, a fundamental goal of living creatures that stands out, is the pursuit of better knowledge.
-A machine or a human-augmented machine that can explore the universe, build larger machines as supersets of smaller cooperative machines, discover more about the universe, and constantly translate and share the knowledge with humanity, would perhaps satisfy the deepest thirst of mankind: To overcome physical limitations of the body and understand more about the universe to eventually find out why we exist.
+Therefore, goals can be defined based on the types of AI:

+- Weak AI's would perform specific, human-defined tasks - 2) Assistive AI's built as an embodied consciousness can have goals of utilizing a lifetime of memories and sensory inputs to understand the function and purpose of everything it encounters and understand the consequences of events, thus being capable of performing the core tasks it is assigned, create temporary goals to achieve intermediate tasks, learn and explore new phenomena once the core task is completed, make use of other objects or agents to accomplish tasks, follow orders, be capable of sourcing energy on its own and repairing itself using pre-built parts or by manufacturing them.
+Such an AI could potentially learn enough to be a threat to humanity, but regulations, surveillance and the AI's dependency on raw materials prevents such an eventuality. - Strong AI's can possess consciousness, curiosity, general-intelligence and the capability to invent.
+Building such an AI is not a necessity, but from all of Sect.
+III, a fundamental goal of living creatures that stands out, is the pursuit of better knowledge.
+A machine or a human-augmented machine that can explore the universe, build larger machines as super-sets of smaller cooperative machines, discover more about the universe, and constantly translate and share the knowledge with humanity, would perhaps satisfy the deepest thirst of mankind: Overcoming physical limitations of the body and understanding more about the universe to eventually find out why we exist.